huyoujinlab/scRCAT-seq/data_processing_and_machine_learning/data_processing/README.md

 ## Convert SAM to BED

-As BED format file can be used as input for CAGEr R package, we generate SAM to BED:
+As BED format file can be used as input for CAGEr R package, we convert SAM to BED:

 ```
 for i in `ls ~/zjw/20190109/extract_mismatch | grep "sam_extractmismatch"`